blockbridge/blockbridge-kb/guide/proxmox/index.md

 List Volumes
 ------------

-You can enumerate volumes stored in a storage pool are using the GUI, `pvesm`, and `pvesh` tools.
+You can enumerate volumes stored in a storage pool using the GUI, `pvesm`, and `pvesh` tools.

-TIP: Blockbridge is shared storage.
-The contents of a storage pool can be enumerated from any node in your Proxmox Cluster.
+{% include tip.html content="Blockbridge is shared storage.
+The contents of a storage pool can be enumerated from any node in your Proxmox Cluster." %}

 ### GUI

 To generate a list of all volumes in a storage pool, we recommend `Folder View`.
 To see devices connected to a specific virtual machine, select the VM from the primary navigation plane.
 Then, select `Hardware`.

-To see a list of all device in the storage pool, select a storage pool from the Storage folder in the primary navigation plane: add nodes have a consistent view of storage.
-Then, select VM Disks`.
+To see a list of all device in the storage pool, select a storage pool from the Storage folder in the primary navigation plane: all nodes have a consistent view of storage.
+Then, select VM Disks.

 ### PVESM

 ```
 pvesm list <storage> [--vmid <integer>]
 ```